NucleaPeon/python3-windstorm/README.md

 Notes on the new design:

+* TODO: On very large screens (1080p +), separate project drop zone and project list into horizontal blocks:   [ pdz ] | [list of projects], otherwise stack them vertically as we are currently doing.
+Try to accommodate 3K+
 * Logging in is mandatory, although tornado should have a flag for disabling logging in for those who just want a purely local non-intrusive testing suite.
 Obviously this is not secure when enabled and will output warnings.
 * Compact design with more modal windows and absolute elements, more focus on drag n drop and less focus on having buttons for everything
 * Use tooltips and glyphs/images to represent state instead of text and collapseable divs.